 general anesthesia, your doctor will tell you how soon

 please do so using only a sip of water.
-During
+Before the test, an

 intravenous line (IV) is inserted in your arm.
 You will get a sedative medicine about an hour before the test.

 surgeon or a doctor who treats reproductive health

-problems in men (urologist) in the doctor's office, a day surgery
+problems in men (urologist).
+It can be done in the doctor's office, a day surgery

 clinic, or a hospital operating room.